 Owned States

-States do not need a reference to the StateMachine they are used in for the system to function, however you can optionally implement IOwnedState (which inherits from IState) in order to use the Extension Methods in the StateExtensions class with your states.
+States don't need a reference to the StateMachine they're used in for the system to function, however you can optionally implement IOwnedState (which inherits from IState) in order to use the Extension Methods in the StateExtensions class with your states.

 Example